Skip to content

 [II] Streak plate method

-A small amount of sample is transferred onto the surface of a suitable, solid agar medium either by loop or transfer needle.
+A small amount of sample is transferred onto the surface of a suitable, solid agar medium either by a loop or transfer needle.
 This is then streaked in such a way as to provide successive dilutions and ultimately to have well-isolated colonies Streaking may be done in any of the ways shown in Figure.
-In each case the sample becomes progressively diluted and at the end of streak one would expect the well-isolated colonies.
+In each case, the sample becomes progressively diluted and at the end of the streak, one would expect well-isolated colonies.
+(BSc 2nd Year Methods in Microbiology Notes Study Material)

 [III] Spread plate method